dleeftink/QuickSet/readme.md

 Minimum expected integer in set (lower range bound).
 Values below this number are ignored when added to the set.

 ##### `high: 0 ...
 2^32`
-Maximum expected count of discrete integers in set (upper frequency bound per integer).
+Maximum expected count of each discrete integer in set (upper frequency bound per integer).
 Counting is maximised to this value.

 ##### `freq: 0 ...
 2^32`
-Minimum expected count of discrete integers in set (lower frequency bound per integer).
+Minimum expected count of each discrete integer in set (lower frequency bound per integer).
 Functions as minimum threshold for integers to be included in top-k window.

 ##### `slot: 0 ...
 16`
 Amount of top-k slots to keep track of most frequent integers in set.